Hessian (soldier): "Mercenaries" versus "auxiliaries"

-The characterization of Hessian troops as "mercenaries" remains controversial over two centuries later.
+The characterization of Hessian troops as "mercenaries" remains controversial.
 American history textbooks refer to them as "mercenaries", and they are still widely perceived as such in the popular imagination of the United States.
 American historian Charles Ingrao describes Hesse as a "mercenary state" whose prince rented out his regiments to fund his governmental expenditures.
 By contrast, British historian Stephen Conway referred to them as "auxiliaries".
 Military historians Dennis Showalter and Rodney Atwood note that Hessians would not have been legally considered mercenaries at the time, but rather auxiliaries.
 Whereas mercenaries served a foreign ruler in an individual capacity, auxiliaries forces were controlled by a state, and their foreign service was in direct competition to professional mercenaries.
-(Similarly, in the twentieth century, the Moroccan Goumiers were attached as auxiliaries to the French Army of Africa.)
+Similarly, in the twentieth century, the Moroccan Goumiers were attached as auxiliaries to the French Army of Africa.

 Hessians would not be categorized as mercenaries under modern international law.
 Protocol I (1977) to the Geneva Convention defines a mercenary as "any person who ... has not been sent by a State which is not a Party to the conflict on official duty as a member of its armed forces."
 Hessian troops served in America on official duty from the armed forces of Hesse-Cassel and Hesse-Hanau.
 Protocol I also requires a mercenary to be "promised, by or on behalf of a Party to the conflict, material compensation substantially in excess of that promised or paid to combatants of similar ranks and functions in the armed forces of that Party."
 While not formally incorporated into the British military, Hessian troops were paid the same wages as British soldiers.